By Julie Bolcer

 The president’s address follows one made last month on HIV by Secretary of State Hillary Rodham Clinton to the National Institutes of Health.
 Clinton called for increased voluntary male circumcision as well as more support for antiretroviral medication regimens among those infected — both of which contribute to an “ideal intervention that prevents people from being infected in the first place.”

 Recent studies have shown that HIV-infected individuals taking antiretroviral drugs are substantially less likely to infect sexual partners.
 Debates on whether resources should favor either prevention or treatment are irrelevant to the modern-day battle against HIV, Clinton said.

 Moderated by CNN medical reporter Sanjay Gupta, the panel discussion at the World AIDS Day event, held at George Washington University, included Florida senator Marco Rubio, California congresswoman Barbara Lee, U2 lead singer Bono, Alicia Keys, and Kay Warren, wife of Saddleback Church pastor Rick Warren.
-Warren’s ties to antigay Ugandan leaders have come under scrutiny in the past, though the American megachurch pastor has repudiated such connections.
+Warren’s evangelical ties with antigay Ugandan leaders have come under scrutiny in the past, though the American megachurch pastor has repudiated such connections.

 After the jump, the president’s full remarks.

 ON WORLD AIDS DAY

 THE PRESIDENT: Well, thank you, Sanjay.
 It is an honor to be with you today and to follow President Kikwete and President Bush.
 To Bono and Alicia, to the ONE campaign, thank you for bringing us together.
 Because of your work, all across Africa there are children who are no longer starving, mothers who are no longer dying of treatable diseases, fathers who are again providing for their families.
 And because of all of you, so many people are now blessed with hope.